 If you aren’t that brave here are some other, more doable suggestions.

-I have made some wonderful friends that I hang out with outside of work.
+I have made some wonderful friends I hang out with outside of work.
 It’s a good idea to get to know the person fairly well before spending time outside the office together.
 You already have to spend a great deal of time together at work, so make sure you REALLY enjoy being around them.

 I highly recommend this site!
-There are groups in every city across the U.S. and surrounding almost every kind of activity that you may be interested in.
+There are groups in every city across the U.S. and surrounding almost every kind of activity you may be interested in.
 Check it out by clicking here.
 And should you not be able to find a group that speaks to you, consider starting your own group.

 Exploit Your Pet